RomDeffayet/my-website/src/posts/SIGIRForum_OfflineEval.md

 ---
-title: "Offline Evaluation for Reinforcement Learning-based Recommendation - A Critical Issue and Some Alternatives"
+title: "Offline Evaluation for Reinforcement Learning-based Recommendation: A Critical Issue and Some Alternatives"
 date: 2023-02-03
 coauthors:
   - Romain Deffayet